 Competencies are created with a developmental continuum that shows how learning progresses and becomes more complex over time.
-Students may have strengths in an area and be able to demonstrate a level three or four from the beginning of their time at Phoenix, and others may need more opportunities to practice and learn.
+Scholars may have strengths in an area and be able to demonstrate a level three or four from the beginning of their time at Phoenix, and others may need more opportunities to practice and learn.
 In our system, we've developed "target instructional levels" for each course in the table below.
-If students can already demonstrate all the skills in that level, then they are ready to move to the next set of courses.
+If scholars can already demonstrate all the skills in that level, then they are ready to move to the next set of courses.

-Level Pre-Category One Category One & Developing Courses Category Two & Intermediate Courses Category Three & Advanced Courses Competency Target Level Level One Level Two Level Three All of the skills in Level three and at least ONE of the skills in Level 4
+Level Pre-Category One Category One & Developing Courses Category Two & Intermediate Courses Category Three & Advanced Courses Competency Target Level Level 1 Level 2 Level 3 All of the skills in Level 3 and at least ONE of the skills in Level 4 Rubric Design Use two columns and Include Level 1 & 2 Use three columns and Include levels 1-3 Use three columns and include levels 2-4 Use three columns and include levels 2-4